Vegan soup is delicious and so easy to prepare..

 Tips on Cooking Delicious Vegan Soup

-No matter what recipe or equipment you are using, always be open to experiment.
+No matter what recipe or equipment you use, always be open to experiment.
 In most cases, you can play around with your soup’s ingredients with wild abandon and still get excellent results.
 So if you feel like adding some carrots or curry powder, have at it.
 Throwing in a tablespoon of a random spice mix will more than likely bring some new and welcome flavors.
 Each time you change things up, you’ll learn another lesson about what works best.

 Just like you do when preparing salads, let your soups feature a variety of brightly-colored vegetables.
-You’ll thereby have a more visually appealing soup, that will contain a greater variety of nutrients.
+You’ll thereby have a more visually appealing soup that will also contain a greater variety of nutrients.
 If you drizzle on a few drops of roasted sesame oil before serving, it’ll impart a delicious smoky taste.

 Vegan Bullion